phinus221/Linux-Shell/README.md

 A barebone shell for Linux.

-I;m doing this project to learn more C and to understand better how Linux systems work under the hood.
+I'm doing this project to learn more C and to better understand how Linux systems work under the hood.